kirosIsK/sta141b-project/README.md

 - (30%) Statistical correctness.
     - Make sure that your app is statistically sensible.
     You do not want to produce anything that are statistical wrong, for example, using a piechart to show a quantitative variable.
-    - For the same of statistical analyses, make sure the analyses were correctly done.
+    - For the statistical analyses, make sure the analyses were correctly done.
 - (40%) coding
     - Is it usable?
 Bugs?
     - Is the code efficient?